 Even though you’ve brushed and flossed every single day for years, your teeth look yellower than they used to be.
 Maybe you’ve tried buying whitening toothpaste, mouthwash, strips, or gels from the drugstore, but they never quite got your smile as bright as you’d like it to be.
 Here at Galleria Dental of Springfield, we have the solution to your problem.
-Dr. Eric Tolliver, your cosmetic dentist in Springfield, MO, offers professional teeth whitening kits with Zoom!
+Dr. Eric Tolliver, your trusted cosmetic dentist, offers professional teeth whitening for our Springfield, MO dental patients, using Zoom!
 Whitening.
-Give our team a call today to learn more about this east, convenient, and effective way of brightening your smile!
+Give our dental team a call today to learn more about this easy, convenient, and effective way of brightening your smile!

 There are actually two types of tooth stains: extrinsic and intrinsic.
 Our professional whitening treatment is often enough to remove both of them.